gnebbia/vim_notes/README.md

 ```

+## Navigate through the docs

+* :help or :h
+* :helpgrep or :helpg  and then :cn or :cp to browse different matches

 ## Navigate in a specific file type

 * `:g/^#/#` "gives a summary of sections
 * `:g/def /#` "gives a list of functions in a python source
+* `:g/^$/d` " deletes all blank lines, useful especially when some
+            " lines are selected visually